George Robinson - Obituary

 Memorial contributions may be made to Human Life Services, 742 South George Street, York, PA 17401 and LifePath Christian Ministries, P.O.
 Box 1968, York, PA 17405-1968.

-Manchester - George T. Robinson of Manchester, PA died Friday, June 12, 2020 at York Hospital.

-He was born on May 28, 1938 in McKean County, PA to the parents of Pearl Sidney Robinson and Irene Catherine (Legters) Robinson.
+He was born on May 28, 1938 in McKean County, to the parents of Pearl Sidney Robinson and Irene Catherine Legters Robinson.

 George was a retired businessman involved in the furniture business and auto sales.
 He was a member of the First Assembly of God Church where he served as deacon and developed their food ministry.
 He was involved in healing ministries in Pennsylvania, Taiwan, and Puerto Rico and mission trips in India.